ghostlyjealousy/ghostlyjealousy/README.md

 my name is cal (callahan) . he/him

-very hyperfixed on kpop right now (skz, en- and shinee)
+sort of hyperfixated on kpop rn.. mostly SHINee.

 i also really love fall out boy and the academy is